-UNMIS say that SAF has redeployed one hundred per cent of their forces from Southern Sudan and SPLA has withdrawn thirty five per cent of their stated strength from the North (though initial figures presented by the SPLA might have been inflated).
+UNMIS say that SAF has redeployed one hundred per cent of their forces from Southern Sudan and SPLA has withdrawn thirty five per cent of their stated strength from the North (though initial figures presented by the SPLA might have been inflated)32.
 This does not mean militarisation of the region is decreasing.
-Both armies have deployed heavily along the North-South border and stand in close proximity, particularly around Heglig (at Tishwa), between Abyei and Unity State and in the Upper Nile pick.
+Both armies have deployed heavily along the North-South border and stand in close proximity, particularly around Heglig (at Tishwa), between Abyei and Unity State and in the Upper Nile pick33.
 Militarisation is impacting negatively on community livelihoods (for example, through increasing commodity prices) and further reduces perceptions of a peace dividend at the local level.
 SPLA clashes with nomadic groups crossing the border (for example, in Northern Bahr al Ghazal and Unity) critically reproduce dynamics

-- Research team interviews in Unity State, Pariang county, and Southern Kordofan, including with Misseriya, July 2010 - Research team interviews in Bentiu and Malakal, July, 2010 - Interview with Rubkona Commissioner, Rubkona, July, 2010 - 31 Eddie Thomas, Public Lecture, University of Juba, June 2010 - Report of the Secretary-General on the Sudan 2010: 9 - 33 Research team interviews in the states, July 2010 common during the war time.
-Moreover new clashes between SPLA and Rizeigat on the border between South Darfur and Western Bahr al Ghazal are a post-CPA dynamic linked to the war in Darfur
+- 28 Research team interviews in Unity State, Pariang county, and Southern Kordofan, including with Misseriya, July 2010 - 29 Research team interviews in Bentiu and Malakal, July, 2010 - 30 Interview with Rubkona Commissioner, Rubkona, July, 2010 - 31 Eddie Thomas, Public Lecture, University of Juba, June 2010 - 32 Report of the Secretary-General on the Sudan 2010: 9 - 33 Research team interviews in the states, July 2010 common during the war time.
+Moreover new clashes between SPLA and Rizeigat on the border between South Darfur and Western Bahr al Ghazal are a post-CPA dynamic linked to the war in Darfur and pointing to potential regional instability.

-Failure to agree on border demarcation, oil revenues or a referendum process carries the risk of national conflict at the border over control of territories of economic and strategic importance. over national interests can draw in local actors on their current situation.
+Failure to agree on border demarcation, oil revenues or a referendum process carries the risk of national conflict at the border over control of territories of economic and strategic importance.
+Historical alliances in the region show that conflict over national interests can draw in local actors on both sides who feel marginalised and aggrieved at their current situation.
 There is a risk that a national clash in one location may spread along the border (thus Rizeigat clashes in Western Bahr al Ghazal are linked to Northern Bahr al Ghazal insecurity).
 Equally, in a tense atmosphere a minor incident has the potential to draw national armed forces positioned in close proximity to each other into conflict, as was the case in Abyei in 2008.